HusamAbadi/Internship-PeterIvany/Task 3 - Mobile App/Daily Reports/Report #7 07Oct - 11Oct).md

         -Connecting the ConferencesTile to the Conference List:
             --The ConferencesTile widget was integrated into the ConferencesList widget, where each item in the list is passed as a Conference object to ConferencesTile.
             --This ensures each ConferencesTile is populated with the correct data from Firestore, providing a neat display of the conference preferences.

+# Day 45 (10th October):
+    Task:
+        -Implement a list of days for each conference in the app.
+        -Ensure that clicking a conference tile opens the DaysScreen to display the days of that conference.
+        -Resolve the "Null check operator used on a null value" error.

+    Actions Taken:
+        -Created DaysScreen:

+        -Updated DaysList Widget:

+        -Debugged "Null Check" Error:

+        -Verified Navigation and Data Flow:

+    Outcome:
+        -Successfully implemented the feature to display days for each conference.
+        -Resolved the "Null check operator used on a null value" error by handling null data more gracefully.

+# Day 46 (11th October):